2023 Best Agricultural Economics Schools in Missouri

 Top Missouri Schools in Agricultural Economics

-Our analysis found University of Missouri - Columbia to be the best school for agricultural economics and business students who want to pursue a degree in Missouri.
-Mizzou is a very large public school located in the city of Columbia.
+Our 2023 rankings named University of Missouri - Columbia the best school in Missouri for agricultural economics and business students.
+Mizzou is a fairly large public school located in the city of Columbia.

 The average amount in student loans that agricultural business majors at Mizzou take out is $15,250.

-Full Agricultural Economics & Business at University of Missouri - Columbia Report
+Read full report on Agricultural Economics & Business at University of Missouri - Columbia

-The excellent programs at Northwest Missouri State University helped the school earn the #2 place on this year’s ranking of the best agricultural economics and business schools in Missouri.
+A rank of #2 on this year’s list means Northwest Missouri State University is a great place for agricultural economics and business students.
 Northwest is a moderately-sized public school located in the town of Maryville.

 The average amount in student loans that agricultural business majors at Northwest take out is $18,162.
 The average monthly payment of a loan this size is about $145, assuming that the borrower is on a 10-year repayment plan.